 156. Elector’s duty to vote; penalty and infringement notices, offences etc. for not voting

-(1) It shall be the duty of every elector to record his vote at any election for the region or district for which he is enrolled unless he is prevented from doing so by absence from the State, or by illness or infirmity, or any physical incapacity on the day of the election.
+(1) An elector must vote at any election for the whole of State electorate, and at any election for the district for which the elector is enrolled, unless prevented from doing so by absence from the State, or by illness or infirmity, or any physical incapacity on the day of the election.

-(2) As soon as practicable after the election the Electoral Commissioner shall ensure that there is prepared a list of the names and addresses of the electors enrolled for the region or district who did not vote at the election.
+(2) As soon as practicable after the election the Electoral Commissioner must ensure that there is prepared a list of the names and addresses of the electors who were enrolled on the roll for the whole of State electorate or the roll for the district, as the case requires, and did not vote at the election.

 (2a) A list prepared under subsection (2) shall be certified by statutory declaration of the Electoral Commissioner, or a person authorised by the Electoral Commissioner.